Silmaen/DepManager/README.md

 `target_arch`, `target_os`, `target_compiler` are used in the query.
 If not set, default values are `CMAKE_SYSTEM_PROCESSOR`, `CMAKE_SYSTEM_NAME` and `CMAKE_CXX_COMPILER_ID`

-**LIMITATION:** it require the library name is the package name.
+**LIMITATION:** it requires the library name is the package name.
 So no multi lib or lib with different name.

 ### Load package